 SUDAN

-On the morning of 15 April 2023, war began in Khartoum.
+On the morning of 15 April 2023, a war began in Sudan.
+In over two years, it has generated one of the world’s worst humanitarian crises.

-We have faced many obstacles, both direct and indirect consequences of the war: shortages of blood and its components, a scarcity of medicines and fuel, an inability to ensure staff turnover due to difficulties in procuring visas, the loss of several staff members who have fled the country in search of safety, the looting of our Paediatric Centre in Nyala.
+We have faced many obstacles, both direct and indirect consequences of the war: shortages of blood and its components, a scarcity of medicines and fuel, an inability to ensure staff turnover due to difficulties in procuring visas, several staff members leaving the country in search of safety, the looting of our Paediatric Centre in Nyala.

 Stories from the field